NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 that the required :ref:`Feature Gates <Feature Gates>` are enabled.
-After deploying, you should consider :ref:`Upgrading existing PVs to CSI volumes <Upgrading legacy volumes to CSI volumes>` if you would like to use new features such as :ref:`On-demand snapshots <Creating Snapshots of Persistent Volumes>`.
+After deploying, you should consider :ref:`Upgrading existing PVs to CSI volumes <Upgrading legacy volumes to CSI volumes>` if you would like to use new features such as :ref:`On-demand snapshots <On-Demand Volume Snapshots>`.

 .. _installer bundle: https://github.com/NetApp/trident/releases/latest